afroisalreadyinu/stashpy/README.md

 experience similar to that of the [grok plugin for Logstash](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html).
-In an Oniguruma RE, you can build complex regular expressions by combining simpler components [??].
-For example, take the following regular expression:
+In an Oniguruma RE, you can build complex regular expressions by combining simpler components.
+For example, take the following regular
+expression:

 * `My name is %{USERNAME:name} and I'm %{INT:age} years old`